beeware/briefcase/docs/reference/configuration.rst

 ``[tool.briefcase.app.<app name>.<platform>]``
 ----------------------------------------------

-Configuration options for an application that are platform specific.
+Configuration options for an application that are platform-specific.
 The platform must match a name for a platform supported by Briefcase (e.g., ``macOS`` or ``windows``).
 A list of the platforms supported by Briefcase can be obtained by running ``briefcase -h``, and inspecting the help for the